 The following areas for improvement have been identified through the self-assessment process and Annual Internal Audit Report.
 Progress against these will be monitored by the Performance and Audit Committee during 2020/21.
 A number of these are outstanding from previous year's continuous improvement plans and are now included in the Governance Action Plan and updated at each Performance and Audit Committee meeting with revised planned completion dates as appropriate.
 These have primarily been delayed due to resource capacity and the impact of other priorities across the wider partnership with NHS Tayside and the other Tayside Integration Joint Boards.
-The unprecedented implications of responding to the challenges of the Covid-19 pandemic have had an impact in the first 6 months of 2020/21 of progressing a range of governance improvement actions.
-The impact of the Covid-19 pandemic on the capacity of the service to take these actions forward has been taken into consideration and a report setting out the revised actions to be undertaken to ensure completion of these actions was presented to the Integration Board at its meeting of the 27th October 2020 as an escalation from the PAC.
+In addition, a number of areas of improvement have been identified through internal audit reports during the year.
+The unprecedented implications of responding to the challenges of the Covid-19 pandemic will have an impact in the early stages of 2020/21 of progressing a range of governance improvement actions.
+The impact of the Covid-19 pandemic on the capacity of the service to take these actions forward has been taken into consideration and a report setting out the revised actions to be undertaken to ensure completion of these actions will be presented to the PAC with any actions outwith the power of that Committee escalated to the IJB Board.

 Area for Improvement Lead Officer Planned Completion Date Previous Year Actions Carried Forward and Included in the Governance Action Plan.
 Development of improved Hosted Services arrangements around risk and performance management for hosted services and associated assurances.
-Chief Officer / Chief Finance Officer Revised date March 2021 Clarification of deputising arrangements for the Chief Officer to be presented to the IJB.
-Chief Officer Revised date December 2020 Further develop the Integration Joint Board's local Code of Governance.
-Chief Officer / Chief Finance Officer Revised date December 2020 Development of Large Hospital Set Aside arrangements in conjunction with the Scottish Government, NHS Tayside and Angus and Perth and Kinross Integration Joint Boards.
-Chief Officer / Chief Finance Officer Revised date March 2021 Range of developments following the Internal Audit report on Risk Maturity as reflected in the Risk Management Action Plan, including updating the risk management strategy, streamlining risk registers to prevent duplication and agree reporting arrangements and schedules.
-Chief Finance Officer All actions to be completed by revised date of March 2021 Range of actions arising from the Workforce Internal Audit Review including development of the Integrated Workforce and Organisational Chief Finance Officer/Chief Officer All actions to be completed by revised date March 2021
+Chief Officer / Chief Finance Officer Revised date September 2020 Clarification of deputising arrangements for the Chief Officer to be presented to the IJB.
+Chief Officer Revised date August 2020 Further develop the Integration Joint Board's local Code of Governance.
+Chief Officer / Chief Finance Officer Revised date September 2020 Development of Large Hospital Set Aside arrangements in conjunction with the Scottish Government, NHS Tayside and Angus and Perth and Kinross Integration Joint Boards.
+Chief Officer / Chief Finance Officer Revised date June 2020 Range of developments following the Internal Audit report on Risk Maturity as reflected in the Risk Management Action Plan, including updating the risk management strategy, streamlining risk registers to prevent duplication and agree reporting arrangements and schedules.
+Chief Finance Officer All actions to be completed by revised date of September 2020